 Pastries and Baked Goods

-Best match: Medium roast with a pour-over or drip brew
+Best match: Medium roast brewed as pour-over or clean drip coffee.

-Why it works: Medium roasts have balanced acidity and sweetness that complement rather than compete
+Why it works: Moderate acidity and sweetness complement butter without overpowering it.

 Pancakes, Waffles, and French Toast